Sukollawat Kanaros: Career

 Weir entered the entertainment industry from a help of Supachai who later became his personal manager.
 Accidentally, Supachai saw Weir's photo on his acquaintance's cell phone and realized the commercial potential of Weir's look in the entertainment industry.
-Then, he decided to fly to Khon Kaen where Weir lived in order to persuade him to work in entertainment industry.
+Then, he decided to fly to Khon Kaen where Weir lived to persuade him to work in entertainment industry.
 At that time, Weir was still in his second year of university.

 After gaining permission from his parents, Weir decided to enter the industry and later, became a successful and prominent actor.
 His first acting involvement was with the story Plik Din Su Dao.
 He was also involved in some theatrical works, such as Pleng Rak Rim Fah Khong (with the co-star Alexandra Thidawan Boonchuay).
 Besides involvement in movies and dramas, Weir is also a star on Channel 7 program of young mother.

 Weir loves riding big motorbike and on his day off, he likes planting and taking care of the plants he bought in Nakhon Nayok.